falcnix/falcnix/README.md

 </p>

 # 💫 About Me:
 I am  a curiosity-driven cybersecurity engineer.
 I like breaking IoT devices and hacking cloud infrastructures.
 Learning and understanding how we humans function(neuroscience) so I could hack my behavior to optimize my life.
 I would love to collaborate on any IoT and cloud related projects.
-Please feel free to reach out with any queries and questions.
+Please feel free to reach out in any point of time.

 ## 🌐 Socials: